SIRIUS project II: a new tree-direct hybrid code for smoothed particle hydrodynamics/N-body simulations of star clusters: Numerical method

 \subsection{\textsc{CELib}: star formation scheme}

 We use a library \textsc{CELib} \citep{2017AJ....153...85S} for the star formation.
-The details of this star formation scheme are described in \citet{2020arXiv200512906H}.
+The details of this star-formation scheme are described in \citet{2020arXiv200512906H}.
 Here we briefly describe the scheme of star formation, which is a probabilistic star formation often adopted for galaxy simulations.

 For the formation of star particles from gas particles, we require three conditions of gas particles: (1) the density is higher than the threshold density ($n_{\rm{th}}$), (2) the temperature is lower than the threshold temperature ($T_{\rm{th}}$), and (3) gas particles are converging ($\nabla\cdot\bm{v}<0$).
 Gas particles satisfying these conditions are probabilistically selected to form new star particles.
 The probability is determined using local gas density and the star formation efficiency per free-fall time.
 The star formation efficiency is a parameter, and we set it as 0.02 for our fiducial value.
 This value is consistent with the observed star formation efficiency in a molecular cloud \citep[e.g.,][]{2019ARA&A..57..227K}.